 The Phase 1 plans were approved by City Planning on August 27th, 2008 and the New Orleans City Council by a 7-0 vote on September 18th, 2008.Construction of Phase I of the housing portion of the Bayou District Foundation, which includes 466 mixed income units commenced in December of 2008.
 564 families are currently living in Columbia Parc with entire first phase completed in November 2010.
 Phase IIA was completed in 2010 with Phase IIB completed in 2012.
 A 121 unit senior housing complex will be completed in March of 2013.

 Funding of the initial housing phase was provided through the issuance of Low Income Housing Tax Credits (LIHTC) and CDBG dollars provided by the State of Louisiana through the Louisiana Recovery Authority (LRA).
 Infrastructure dollars were provided by HANO.The principal LIHTC equity investor is AEGON; whose North American base of operations is in Cedar Rapids Iowa.

-The 564 units of mixed-income housing are made up of townhouse and carriage style homes.
+The 685 units of mixed-income housing are made up of townhouse and carriage style homes.

 Each rental unit features hardwood floors, granite counter-tops, stainless steel appliances and washer/dryer.
 The original 1948 street grid has been restored to reconnect the neighborhood to Paris Ave & St. Bernard Ave.